Phuket among targets of heroin trafficking network dismantled by Thai authorities

 Investigators later raided the hotel and arrested Mr Chiadikaobi, who was allegedly found with 49.5kg of heroin concealed inside snack bags.
 The investigation then expanded, leading to the arrest of Ms Somporn at the Bangkok Southern Bus Terminal while she was allegedly attempting to transport drugs to Phuket.
 Officers seized another 16kg of heroin hidden in snack and pet food bags.

-In total, officers seized 65.5kg of heroin with an estimated street value of more than B200 million.
-The CIB also warned Thai women about online romance scams involving foreign nationals who persuade victims to receive or transport packages across provinces or international borders, saying they could become involved in transnational drug trafficking operations and face severe penalties under Thai law, including possible capital punishment.
+The CIB also warned Thai women about online romance scams involving foreign nationals who persuade victims to receive or transport packages across provinces or international borders.
+Police said traffickers exploit Thai women as couriers because they are believed to attract less suspicion during travel, and warned that those drawn into such schemes could become involved in transnational drug trafficking operations and face severe penalties under Thai law, including possible capital punishment.